 - Possibility to do simple read balancing between multiple hosts

-Now there’s a new Libpq connect parameter called target_session_attrs, with possible values “read-write” and “any” so that by listing replicas first in your connect string (see previous list item) and choosing “any” one can do simple read balancing.
-For writes one of course needs another connection (according pools recommended) with “read-write” then, so not really transparent (transparent way possible with pgpool2 for example) but might be just good enough.
+Now there’s a new Libpq connect parameter called target_session_attrs, with possible values “read-write” and “any” so that by listing replicas first, in your connect string (see previous list item) and choosing “any”, one can do simple read balancing.
+For writes one needs another connection (according pools recommended) with “read-write”.
+That is not really transparent (transparent way possible with pgpool2 for example) but might be just good enough.

 - Commit tracking

 For highly critical systems it is now possible to check, if the last transaction was committed, given that the txid was stored locally.
 For example, It can happen that the transaction was committed nicely and just the acknowledgement didn’t make it over the network to the client.

 - Quorum commit for Synchronous Replication

 For highly critical systems it’s now possible to say that in addition to the connected server, the commit has to be propagated to any number of other servers.
 Previously the only option was a priority list, making managing server failures more difficult.

 Such stats need to be created manually on a set of columns of a table, to point out that the values are actually somehow dependent on each other.
 This will enable to counter slow query problems, where the planner thinks there will be very little data returned (multiplication of probabilities yields very small numbers usually) and will choose a „nested loop“ join for example, that does usually not perform too well on bigger amounts of data.